nhungbi/LearnAWordProject/README.md

 https://user-images.githubusercontent.com/105992987/187286259-c71e4d76-6d48-4295-9639-4fb9adc6a28d.mp4

   - Randomly grab a word for the user to learn.
-Disable pasting and check if user type in the definition correctly.
+Disable pasting and check if the user types in the definition correctly.

 https://user-images.githubusercontent.com/105992987/187287949-00713546-82b7-4889-a7f0-977474e2c770.mp4

   - Randomly grab a word that the user has learned before.
-Each wrong guesses will progress to a different cup.
+Each wrong guess will progress to a different cup.

 https://user-images.githubusercontent.com/105992987/187289479-e82b77c1-b428-4bfa-8145-7ee569035ba0.mp4

   - Responsive